Dr Susan Baxter

 Are they able to relate to you?
 Like do they “get” you?
 This is essential to the relationship, since they are going to have access to as much info as a spouse would!

 In each instance, there is no right person for all, (although there could be a “wrong for all”).
 Does the person only boast online about how amazing they are, or do they prove it?
 Are they the only person singing praises for themselves, or are there clients also singing these praises?
-Their business should be build on consistent realists, referrals from others and happy clients.
+Their business should be built on consistent realists, referrals from others and happy clients.